-Cash used in investing activities was less than \$0.1 million and \$0.5 million \$0.1 million for each of the nine months ended September, March 31, 2024 and 2023, and 2022, respectively, which primarily consisted of purchases of the computer and lab equipment and leasehold improvements. equipment.
+Cash used in investing activities was \$0.5 million and less than \$0.1 million for the nine months ended September 30, 2024 and 2023, respectively, which primarily consisted of leasehold improvements, purchases of the computer and lab equipment.

-Cash Flows from Financing Activities
+Cash Flows Provided by Financing Activities

-Cash provided by financing activities for the nine months ended September 30, 2023 March 31, 2024 was \$101.2 million \$47.3 million, which consisted primarily of net proceeds from the issuance and sale of shares of common stock in an underwritten public offering of \$47.2 million and cash received from the exercise of stock options of \$0.2 million.
+Cash provided by financing activities for the nine months ended September 30, 2024 was \$47.5 million, which consisted primarily of net proceeds from the issuance and sale of shares of common stock in an underwritten public offering of \$47.2 million, cash received from the exercise of stock options of \$0.3 million and cash received from the issuance of common stock in connection with purchases under our employee stock purchase plan of less than \$0.1 million.

-Cash provided by financing activities for the three months ended March 31, 2023 was \$101.5 million, which consisted primarily of net proceeds from the issuance and sale of shares of common stock in an underwritten public offering and the ATM Offering of \$101.5 million, and less than \$0.1 million cash received from the exercise of stock options of \$0.4 million and cash received from the issuance of common stock upon Employee Stock Purchase Plan purchase of less than \$0.1 million, partially offset by taxes withheld and paid related to net settlement of equity awards of \$0.7 million.
+Cash provided by financing activities for the nine months ended September 30, 2023 was \$101.2 million, which consisted primarily of net proceeds from the issuance and sale of shares of common stock in an underwritten public offering and the ATM Offering of \$101.5 million, cash received from the exercise of stock options of \$0.4 million and cash received from the issuance of common stock in connection with purchases under our employee stock purchase plan of less than \$0.1 million, partially offset by taxes withheld and paid related to net settlement of equity awards of \$0.7 million.